 Pink Sunset at beach in Cefalu, Sicily, Italy

 Cefalu is one of Sicily’s most famous cities and tends to be the picturesque Sicilian view that people think of when they picture the island.
 Due to its lively city, breathtaking views, and incredible beaches, Cefalu is a popular destination for visitors of all ages.
-Since any Sicilian itinerary will include a visit to Cefalu, spending time on the beach there is a no-brainer.
+Since any Sicilian itinerary will include a visit to Cefalu and spending time on the beach, there is a no-brainer.

 This coastal city’s shoreline offers visitors soft sand beaches, endless blue waters, and incredible views no matter where you look.
 For these reasons, the beach does get pretty crowded during the high travel season, so it might be better to travel during less busy times.
 No matter when you come, relaxing on the Cefalu coast will be something you don’t want to miss.